don2dusk/Alarmy-/README.md

 ## Getting Started

-To use Alarmy, follow these steps:
+To use Alarmy Locally on your device, follow these steps:

 1. Clone the repository or download the source code files.
 2. Open the `index.html` file in your preferred web browser.